All articles

 Cheaper isn't the goal.
 Spent well is the goal.
 Those are very different things.

-Be honest about your first version — the smaller it is, the sooner it's out there earning, learning, or raising.
+Be honest about your first version — the smaller it is, the sooner it's out there making money, learning from real users, or helping you raise investment.
 Put the money where your product is genuinely different, and lean on proven patterns for everything else.
 And budget a little contingency: every project meets a surprise, and the ones that planned for it barely flinch.

 So — what'll it cost?

 The genuinely useful answer needs about twenty minutes and a proper conversation about what you're trying to build.
-Tell us about your project and we'll give you a real range — itemised, honest, and entirely free of the word "synergy".
+Tell us about your project and we'll give you a real range: itemised, honest, and easy to understand.